 The relationship between ABA and AD-like structural brain changes has not been systematically studied in population-based studies.
 In a large neuroimaging cohort, describing atrophy in predefined atlas based-regions, and we quantified atrophy patterns due to aging and AD using summary indices (SPARE-BA and SPARE-AD, respectively) derived from high-dimensional imaging data, leveraging advanced analytical techniques.
-It is report that ABA individuals display patterns that are different from, albeit partially spatially overlapping with, patterns found in AD.
+It is report that ABA individuals display patterns that is different from, albeit partially spatially overlapping with, patterns found in AD.
 This finding supports the hypothesis that distinct mechanisms might underlie lifetime BA and late-life neurodegeneration.
-However, by virtue of a partial overlap with AD-affected brain

-In vitro assessment of cholinesterase inhibitory and antioxidant activities of root and rhizome of Curcuma caesia (L.) for the treatment of neurodegenerative disorder regions, ABA might be a co-morbidity leading to an earlier onset of dementia due to an additive effect of both mechanisms, as has been shown for coincident pathologies.
+However, by virtue of a partial overlap with AD-affected brain regions, ABA might be a co-morbidity leading to an earlier onset of dementia due to an additive effect of both mechanisms, as has been shown for coincident pathologies.